dy1z/docs/content/docs/development/layouts.md

 ## Template Blocks

-The Layout above defines where the contents of a block should be yielded.
-It looks for a `<block name="template">` tag in every Template that [extends](/docs/templates/#extends) it.
+The Layout above uses a `<block>` tag that acts like a 'marker'.

+For each Template that [extends](/docs/templates/#extends) this Layout, that marker is replaced with the contents of the Template's own `<block name="template">` (as long as it has one, obviously).

 Of course, you can use custom names for blocks, like `<block name="content">`.

 ## Variables

-Variables from your environment config or from the Template's own Front Matter are available in a Layout under the `page` object.
+Variables from your [environment config](/docs/environments/) or from the Template's own Front Matter are available in a Layout under the `page` object.

 You can use curly braces to output variables: